-For example, if you want to completely immerse yourself in Yellowstone National Park, you will want to stay inside the park itself.
+If you want to completely immerse yourself in Yellowstone National Park, you will want to stay inside the park itself.
 With plenty of in-park lodging options, you can sleep surrounded by beautiful scenery and waste no time travelling.
 The accommodations inside the park are very popular, you need to book well in advance.

 Those who want a big town experience to enjoy when not in the park should consider Cody.
 One of the most popular choices for visitors, it provides everything you could need to let loose at night after a long day exploring.